 3. The location offers sufficient room for our tables, chairs, decorations, and basic electricity needs such as lighting.

-Kindly let me know whether we can host our event on your property on the above-stated date and time in advance such that we can prepare accordingly.
+Kindly let me know whether we can host our event on your property on the above-stated date and time in advance so that we can prepare accordingly.
 Besides, furnish me with the exact dollar amount of money that you shall demand in exchange for using your property as the venue for my event via my email at xnxcc@email.com or via my official business number at +1256789087

 Closing

 I’d really appreciate it if you find it convenient to grant my organization permission to use your property as a venue for this upcoming event that will be held on January 23, 2022, from 9:00 am to 4:00 pm.
-My organization will make every effort to ensure that we do not cause any damage to your property, its reputation, or clients.
+My organization will make every effort to ensure that we do not cause any damage to your property, reputation, or clients.
 I am looking forward to a positive response from you soon.

 Sample Letters